Security-Knowledge-Framework/Labs/1-Docs/OWASP S.K.F Labs - Guide.md

 ## 1. Introduction
-The following manual has been designed in order to serve as a high-level guide for anyone interested in getting hands-on the OWASP S.K.F Labs.
+The following manual has been designed in order to serve as a high-level guide for anyone interested in getting hands-on the SKF Labs.
 These labs are designed to help security professionals and beginners to learn the basics of web app hacking through real examples and explanatory guides.

 ## 2. Proxy configuration
 ### 2.1 ZAP